Skip to content

 • DO NOT RUB, this will break down the fibres in the fabric and may damage it.

-• Keep alternating between spraying/dampening with water and blotting with the remover until you're satisfied the stain has gone.
+• Keep alternating between spraying/dampening with water and blotting with the remover until you're satisfied that the stain has gone.

 Tears